What Constitutes An Influencer?

 Blogs surfacing as early as the late-1990s were some of the first ways that everyday people communicated and interacted with each other online.
 So-called “mommy bloggers” emerged as go-to resources for mothers on the internet and as a result, and are some of the first recognized social media influencers.

 More influencers appeared as social media grew to include social networks like Facebook, YouTube, and Instagram, where experts in areas such as cooking, fitness, makeup, how-to, gaming, and others, lent their powerful voices to the social sphere.
 Today, influencers have become so popular that some have even larger online followings than traditional celebrities.
+In many ways, influencers are becoming celebrities.

 Brands recognizing the potential of influencer marketing have tapped online creators to help grow their social media presence, raise brand awareness, and sell a variety of products and services.
-This reckoning has helped grow the influencer marketing industry which is projected to reach $5-10 billion by 2020.
+This reckoning has helped grow the influencer marketing industry, which is projected to reach $5-10 billion by 2020.

 Younger Generations Are Shaping The Next Era Of Advertising